paulsinclair51/briteTest/docs/LiteTest_Runner_User_Guide.md

 # LiteTest Runner User Guide

-This guide explains how to use LiteTest Runner framework and Runner API covering concepts, workflow, execution model, examples, and practical,usage patterns.
+This guide explains how to use the LiteTest Runner framework and Runner API covering concepts, workflow, execution model, examples, and practical,usage patterns.
 It complements the LiteTest Runner Reference, which documents the Runner API in detail.